anastasia-lapteva/web-sprint-challenge-advanced-state-management/README.md

 ## Project Setup
 * [ ] Run npm install to install your dependencies.
 * [ ] Run npm start to run your frontend and backend code automatically.
 * [ ] Note your backend code will run automatically when your run npm start.
-There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
+There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions

-In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
+In this project, you will build the reducer, actions and basic redux connects necessary to display smurf data.
 You will be implementing both thunk and traditional redux actions.

 ## API documentation